 Paul Revere, engraver and silversmith in addition to dedicated patriot, responded to this incident by creating an engraving of the scene, one of the most common images used to represent this sad day in Boston history.
 The circular cobblestone design outside the Old State House represents where the fallen patriots lay.

-Once a year in early March reenactors recreate the events of this night.
+Once a year, on the Saturday closest to March 5th, reenactors recreate the events of this night.

 Know Before You Go